Which Betting Apps Are Legal in Your State? The 2026 Availability Map

 Why does my app offer different bets in different states?
 State rules differ.
 For example, several states (Tennessee among them) prohibit college player props, so those markets vanish when you cross the line.

 What about prediction-market apps like Kalshi?
 Different animal: they operate under federal CFTC regulation, not state licenses, which is why they’ve been available even in California and Texas, and why their legal status is being fought over in federal courts in 2026.
+One state tried to change that: Minnesota made prediction markets a felony, and a federal judge blocked the law on July 27, 2026 before it took effect.

 Sources